elastic/search-ui/README.md

 But Search UI is headless.
 You can use _any_ search API.

-Read the [Build Your Own Connector Guide](./ADVANCED.md#build-your-own-connector) to learn more.
+Read the [Connectors and Handlers Guide](./ADVANCED.md#connectors-and-handlers) to learn more.

 ### Where do I report issues with the Search UI?